acidlemon/mirage-ecs/README.md

 `cookie_secret` section configures secret key for cookie authentication.

-When you configure `cookie_secret`, mirage-ecs sets a cookie to the browser after authorized by other authentication methods.
-The cookie is used to authenticate the request to reverse proxies for the target ECS tasks.
+When you configure `cookie_secret`, mirage-ecs sets a cookie to the browser after being authorized by other authentication methods.
+The cookie is used to authenticate the next request for webapi and reverse proxy to the target ECS tasks.

 ##### `token` section